-Public Works American with Disabilities Act (ADA) Transition Plan
+Americans with Disabilities Act (ADA) Transition Plan for Public Works

-The City of Minneapolis ADA Title II Coordinator is responsible for Citywide ADA compliance.
-The Title II Coordinator works for the Neighborhood and Community Relations Department.
-Together with NCR’s ADA Action Plan, Building Facilities’ ADA Facilities Compliance Plan, and Public Works’ ADA Transition Plan, the City meets the general requirements of Title II of the American Disabilities Act (ADA).
+The City of Minneapolis ADA Title II Coordinator is responsible for citywide ADA compliance.
+The Title II Coordinator works in the Neighborhood and Community Relations Department.

-Through a combination of the update to the ADA Transition Plan and the update to the Access Minneapolis Pedestrian Master Plan, which will also be updated in the near future, the City plans to address a variety of issues that impact the accessibility of city streets and sidewalks.
-In particular, through these two planning processes, Public Works intends to lay out a series of priorities, policies and approaches to address barriers in the public realm, including sidewalk gaps, complex intersections, obstacles inhibiting pedestrian movement, non-compliant sidewalks and/or driveways, curb ramp reconstructions and snow clearance.
+Through a combination of the ADA Transition Plan for Public Works, the draft Minneapolis Transportation Action Plan, and the Vision Zero Action Plan, the City plans to address a variety of issues that impact the accessibility and safety of city streets and sidewalks.
+Through these plans, Public Works intends to lay out a series of priorities, policies and approaches to address barriers in the public right of way, including sidewalk gaps, complex intersections and obstacles inhibiting pedestrian movement, non-compliant sidewalks and/or driveways, and pedestrian curb ramp reconstructions.

 Plan recommendations can be accessed in the Executive Summary.

 Public engagement is a crucial element of ADA transition planning.
 Public Works conducted community engagement during 2018 to identify accessibility barriers and develop priorities for improving city-owned infrastructure in the public right of way.
 In 2019, Public Works continued engagement in collaboration with the Transportation Action Plan and Vision Zero Action Plan.

 The Draft ADA Transition Plan for Public Works was released for a 45-day public comment period from November 12, 2019 to December 27, 2019.
 Comments were received via an online survey, an open house, by email and phone.